Students admitted to UB prior to Fall 2023 should visit the older pathways requirements here.

 Selecting pathways that contain courses within the major requirements allows a student to connect ideas from their major with the UB Curriculum and allows a student to move through the pathways most expeditiously.

-Students coming in with transfer courses that can be identified with any of the five UB Areas have the flexibility to use their courses in many List 1 and List 2 sections.
+Students coming in with transfer courses have the flexibility to use their courses in many List 1 and List 2 sections.
 Specific details can be found under each List by logging into the Pathfinder Tool.

 Students coming in with AP or exam credit can use a course if it is identified within a specific List.
-Students can use the UB Areas and Diversity Learning by Course Table below to determine if their courses are part of a Pathway Topic or List.
 They can also use the Course Filter tab in the Pathfinder Tool.

-If you have any issues using pathways tools or need assistance, please contact the SEAS Office of Undergraduate Education to meet with an academic advisor.
+If you have any issues using pathways tools or need assistance, please contact the SEAS Office of Academic Affairs to meet with an academic advisor.